chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 =======
 The goal of HFT is to make it easy to write and test high-frequency trading strategies.

-This package provides a simulated environment with most of the realworld operating rules.
-It also offers varies of order submitting, order flow tracking and summarization functions to simplify strategy writting process.
-After the simualtion, all intermediate information can be easily fetched and analyzed.
+This package provides a simulated environment with most of the real-world operating rules.
+It also offers varies of order submitting, order flow tracking and summarization functions to simplify strategy writing process.
+After the simulation, all intermediate information can be easily fetched and analyzed.

 ### Installation